Proper Snowmobile Summerizing = Good Preventative Maintenance…

 Snowmobile Summerizing – Clean It Up

 Before I take my snowmobiles to my dealer, I give them a thorough power washing to clean off any accumulated dirt, grime, crude and grease.
-I remove any marks on the hood or cowling where my knees have been rubbing all winter with either a Mr. Clean Magic Eraser or brake cleaner if I need something stronger.
+I remove any marks on the hood or cowling where my knees have been rubbing all winter with either a Mr. Clean Magic Eraser.
+Or brake cleaning fluid if I need something stronger.
 I strip off my old trail permit with a hair dryer and Goo Be Gone.
 Then use a mild detergent to clean the mirrors and both sides of the windshield.
 I clean the seat and protect any unpainted under carriage parts with 303 Aerospace Protectant.
+Now add a coat of polish and it will shine like new!

-With my snow machines now showroom clean, I fill their gas tanks (to prevent condensation) with premium fuel and add the appropriate amount of fuel stabilizer.
-Then I run them for several minutes to let the stabilized fuel flow through the engine and take them to my dealer to complete the snowmobile summerizing process and store them until next season.
+With my snow machines now showroom clean, I add the appropriate amount of fuel stabilizer to the tank.
+Following that I run them for several minutes to let the stabilized fuel flow through the engine.
+Then I take them to my dealer to complete the snowmobile summerizing process and store them until next season.

 Snowmobile Summerizing – Look It Over

-As I said, if you look at snowmobile summerizing as the first step in preparing for next winter, that process should include inspection (and repair/replacement) of track, drive belt, sliders, carbides, bearings, idler wheels, suspension, lines and hoses, and brake & throttle cables.
-It should also involve a clutch cleaning, coolant check, engine & chain case oil changes as needed, spark plug replacement and a thorough grease & lube.
+As I said, if you look at snowmobile summerizing as the first step in preparing for next winter, that process should include inspection (and repair/replacement) of many parts.
+These include track, drive belt, sliders, carbides, bearings, idler wheels, suspension, lines and hoses, and brake & throttle cables.
+It should also involve a clutch & brake cleaning, coolant check, engine & chain case oil changes as needed, Spark plug replacement and a thorough grease & lube.
 This way, while getting your snow machine ready for storage, you also get any repairs over with right away while taking preventative action to avoid future troubles.

 Snowmobile Summerizing – Shut It Down